 Also, the point here is to make it appear as though waves are crashing on the shore.

-Next, I used a hair dryer to spread the alcohol ink because my heat gun broke.
+Next, I used a hair dryer to spread the alcohol ink because my heat gun broke.’

-Keep in mind, a hair dryer works fine; however, the high speed may cause the resin and/or alcohol ink to splash around.
+However, the high speed may cause the resin and/or alcohol ink to splash around.

 The more I moved the alcohol ink with the heat gun (blow dryer), the more it blended with the resin.